Skip to content

 Pattern

-How hip and pelvic girdle pain tends to show up
+Hip and pelvic girdle pain

 This category includes hip joint irritation, pelvic girdle strain patterns, and SI region sensitivity.
 Symptoms can shift locations, which is why people often feel unsure about what is actually going on.